jacklin10/canner/README.md

 ## Installation

-I've only tested Canner on rails 4 but it should work find in rails 3.2 apps.
+I've only tested Canner on rails 4 but it should work fine in rails 3.2 apps.

 To install Canner just put the following in your gem file.
 ``` ruby